marmelab/react-admin/docs/Inputs.md

 This component accepts all [react-dropzone properties](https://github.com/okonet/react-dropzone#features), in addition to those of admin-on-rest.
 For instance, if you need to upload several images at once, just add the `multiple` DropZone attribute to your `<ImageInput />` field.

 Note that the image upload returns a [File](https://developer.mozilla.org/en/docs/Web/API/File) object.
-It is developer responsability to handle it depending of your API behavior.
+It is your responsibility to handle it depending on your API behavior.
 You can for instance encode it in base64, or send it as a multi-part form data.

 ## `<LongTextInput>`